 Edinburgh is the fastest growing city in Scotland, with more than 50,000 new residents expected over the next 20 years.
-This is a true sign of the city's success, but it does bring real pressure on city communities, and the city infrastructure on which we all rely.
+This is a true sign of the city's success, but it does bring real pressure on city communities, on housing, and on the city infrastructure on which we all rely.